FSW Online Course Quality Assurance Plan

 Post-Review Week 9 (Mid Semester)

-1. Faculty developer is provided a Course Review Report with helpful recommendations from the reviewers.
+1. Faculty developer and/Dean is provided a Course Review Report with helpful recommendations from the reviewers.

 2. The outcome of the review is determined.
 The course either does or does not yet meet standards and follows the procedures in Table 3.